AlexisMcQuigge/Programming-4-Humanitsts/DigEd/text/The Mogul Tale.md

 John.
-	Damme! here they are all here, at my service ---you are a sett of pretty creatures upon my soul---madamÊ you are a damn'd fine girl, and so are you---and you too my little no soul.
-But 	that pretty little moppetÊ
+	Damme! here they are all here, at my service ---you are a sett of pretty creatures upon my soul---madamC you are a damn'd fine girl, and so are you---and you too my little no soul.
+But 	that pretty little moppetC

-						(looking at Fanny )Ê
+						(looking at Fanny )C

-	suits my fancy the most; here I fix (and not like an old musty weather cock, till the wind changes about, but here I fix)Ê (throws down the handkerchief at Fan who takes it up)Ê come and kiss me.
+	suits my fancy the most; here I fix (and not like an old musty weather cock, till the wind changes about, but here I fix)C

+						(throws down the handkerchief at Fan who takes it up)C

+	come and kiss me.